SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 this example, the token is connected to a card.
 For Trustly transactions, it will be a masked account number.

-## Delete Single Token Request For Checkout Integrations
+## Archive Single Token Request For Checkout Integrations

 {% capture request_header %}PATCH /psp/paymentorders/paymenttokens/{{ page.payment_token }} HTTP/1.1
 Host: {{ page.api_host }}